 - M&E teams collect and share data showcasing their portfolio, including project location, health areas, results, milestones, and impact

-- Stakeholders view results at all institution levels (division, sub-division, program) and set standard indicators for each portfolio
+- Stakeholders access results across all institutional levels (division, sub-division, program) and establish standard indicators for each portfolio

-- Staff leverage data to drive decision-making across all departments
+- Staff leverage data to inform decision-making across all departments

 Next Steps

-- Roll out five impact indicators across all projects to measure outcomes
+- Implement five impact indicators across all projects to measure outcomes

-- Simplify the user interface and train staff to ensure system operation and maintenance
+- Refine the user interface and train staff for optimal system operation and maintenance

-- Teach the team how to create visualizations that will showcase the impact on target communities and help them gain a deeper understanding of data use cases and their value
+- Instruct the team on creating visualizations to highlight community impact and enhance understanding of data use cases and value

 Future Plans